-Analog Comparator Interrupt Enable (ACINTEN)
+Analog Comparator Interrupt Enable (ACINTEN) Offset 0x08

-Bit/Field Name Туре Reset Description 31:1 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+Bit/Field Name Туре Reset Description 31:3 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+2 IN2 R/W 0 When set, enables the controller interrupt from the comparator 2 output 1 IN1 R/W 0 When set, enables the controller interrupt from the comparator 1 output.
 0 IN0 R/W 0 When set, enables the controller interrupt from the comparator 0 output.